Positron3D/Positron/Printed Parts/Bed/README.md

 # IMPORTANT FOR THIS FOLDER
-`Bed_Spring_Retainer_Ring` - While only 2 are required for assembly, we reccomend printing an extra one just in case.
+`Bed_Spring_Retainer_Ring` - While only 2 are required for assembly, we recommend printing an extra one just in case.

 # FILE NAME KEY:
 `Part Name - Quantity - Recommended Color - Notes`